Aredhele/Cardinal-Engine/README.md

   <img src="http://image.noelshack.com/fichiers/2018/11/1/1520822401-cardinal-engine-67.png" width="768" height="432" />
 </p>

 Note : In VR, the post-processing is disabled but there is at least the MSAA (x4).
+You can watch a
+<a href="https://www.youtube.com/watch?v=nuETZs1WaYo">short video</a>  showing this feature.

 #### Particle system

-Cardinal Engine has it own basic particle system GPU instantiation based.
+Cardinal Engine has it own basic particle system **GPU instantiation based**.
 So it allows you to deal with a lot of particles at the same time.
 The only emission shape available is the cone.
 Particle systems can be created through code and modified with the GUI.